-7. NON-RETALIATION, INTIMIDATION AND COERCION
+H. NON-RETALIATION, INTIMIDATION AND COERCION

-Retaliation by, for or against any participant (including complainant, respondent, witness, Title IX / EEO Coordinator, or other Title IX administrators) is expressly prohibited.
+Retaliation by, for or against any participant (including complainant, respondent, witness, Title IX Coordinator, or investigator) is expressly prohibited.
 Retaliatory action of any kind taken against individuals as a result of seeking redress under the applicable procedures or serving as a witness in a subsequent investigation or any resulting disciplinary proceedings is prohibited and is conduct subject to discipline.
-Any person who thinks they have been the victim of retaliation should contact the Title IX / EEO Coordinator immediately.
+Any person who thinks he/she has been the victim of retaliation should contact the Title IX Coordinator immediately.

-8. CRIMINAL COMPLAINTS
+I. CRIMINAL COMPLAINTS